Callao City Lights: a profitable DooH example at the BIT Broadcast 2014 workshops

 Versatile technology and CMS

-Callao City LightsEn este sentido, Daniel González, director de cuentas TV&Media de Ericsson, the company in charge of implementing these systems, explained to the professionals that “this entire business model is based on versatile technology.
-Success in DooH is having an adequate information point, with a well-defined screen size design, a large viewing angle and a luminosity in which light changes and the incidence of the sun are minimized as much as possible; as well as valuable content.”
+En este sentido, Daniel González, director de cuentas TV&Media de Ericsson, the company in charge of implementing these systems, explained to professionals that "this entire business model is based on versatile technology.
+Success in DooH is having an adequate information point, with a well-defined screen size design, a large viewing angle and a luminosity in which light changes and the incidence of the sun are minimized as much as possible; as well as valuable content."

-For both directors, the Callao City Lights project is a success and has become a benchmark for outdoor digital advertising, offering users and advertisers interactive capabilities, augmented reality and the emission of 3D images to connect with the more than 113 million people who pass through this pedestrian plaza every year.
+For both directors, the Callao City Lights project is a success and has become a benchmark for outdoor digital advertising, offering users and advertisers interactive capabilities, augmented reality and the emission of 3D images to connect with the more than 113 million people who pass through this pedestrian plaza each year.

-The Daktronics DVX LED screens, measuring 101 m2 and measuring 10 pixels (1,009,800 pixels); another of 130 m2 of pixel 10 (1,396,000 pixels), both with the capacity to broadcast 3D images; together with the marquees located in the Press Palace, with 36m2 of pixel 10 (356,400 pixels) on the front, and two sides of 8.80 m2, with views of the Gran Vía, they offer a total of more than 10,900,000 impacts diaries.
+The Daktronics DVX LED screens, measuring 101 m2 and measuring 10 pixels (1,009,800 pixels); another of 130 m2 of pixel 10 (1,396,000 pixels), both with the capacity to broadcast 3D images; Together with the marquees located in the Press Palace, with 36m2 of pixel 10 (356,400 pixels) on the front, and two sides of 8.80 m2, with views of Gran Vía, they offer a total of more than 10,900,000 daily impacts.

 Access to the BIT BROADCAST 2014 Special